 |Hispanic or Latino||793|

-Students from other countries are interested in Architecture, too.
+Architecture appeals to people across the globe.
 About 13.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea